Kumaryan12/F1_prediction_System/README.md

 Add unit tests for new feature transforms

-Document new CLI flags in this README
+Document new CLI flags here in the README

 License

-This project is released under the MIT License (see LICENSE).
+Released under the MIT License (see LICENSE).

 Acknowledgements

 Data access via FastF1 (which uses Ergast and timing sources).

-Inspiration from standard motorsport analytics workflows and public community tools.
+Inspiration from standard motorsport analytics workflows and the F1 analytics community.

-One-liners You’ll Use Often

-Train, evaluate, predict, and save:

-python -m F1_prediction_system.main \
-  --year 2025 --gp "Dutch Grand Prix" \
-  --save_model models/rf_latest.joblib

-Predict using the saved model (no retrain):

-python -m F1_prediction_system.main \
-  --year 2025 --gp "Dutch Grand Prix" \
-  --load_model models/rf_latest.joblib

-Pre-Quali simulation with more MC:

-python -m F1_prediction_system.main \
-  --year 2025 --gp "Dutch Grand Prix" \
-  --preq --proxy_window 3 --mc 2000 --interval 95

-You’re ready for race weekend 🚦🏁